Enermax Heads To Computex With New MaxTytan, Platimax D.F., RevoBron PSU Lines

 The high-end line is called MaxTytan, and it features 80 PLUS Titanium efficiency and Dust Free Rotation (DFR) technology that allows the PSU’s fan to clean itself by rotating in the opposite direction for a brief period.
 The line is fully modular, and its members feature a semi-passive mode, which means their fans won’t operate until a specific load or ambient temperature is reached.

 There are four MaxTytan members with 750W, 800W, 1050W, and 1250W capacities.
 Besides the high-end features, those units also come with Enermax’s SLEEMAX modular cables, which are of good quality, and, in the cooling section, a top-notch twister-bearing 139mm fan.
-The two strongest members of the family include a digital circuit which enables the real-time power consumption monitoring (wattage meter) through a digital panel.
-Another interesting feature is the COOLERGENIE, which is a 2-in-1 fan controller that offers two modes of operation: a semi-passive mode and a fan-delay mode where the fan is kept in operation for a while after the PSU is turned off to cool it down faster.
-This helps the PSU last longer because less stress is applied to heat-sensitive components.
+The two strongest members of the family include a digital circuit that enables real-time power consumption monitoring (wattage meter) through a digital panel.
+The same MaxTytan units (1050W and 1250W) will be also shipped along with a fan controller called COOLERGENIE.
+This is a 2-in-1 fan controller, able to control up to four case or system fans, with two modes of operation.
+One is a semi-passive mode. and the other is a fan-delay mode where the fan is kept in operation.
 Finally, the 800W and 750W MaxTytan units have a D.F. switch through which you can activate the self-cleaning function anytime during the PSU’s operation.
 We don’t know how useful this feature actually is, but you might need it if your PSU is constantly operating.

 The mass production for this line will start around mid-June and the MSRPs of all models are provided in the table below.